mcandre/buttery/README.md

 ## Mirror

-`-stitch Mirror` is the primary transition smoothing option, and the default `buttery` behavior.
+`-stitch Mirror` is the primary transition smoothing option, and the default `buttery` setting.

 Mirror twists the GIF timeline around like a Mobius strip, so that it arrives naturally back at the start.
 This is useful for smoothing GIF's that present misaligned images at the extreme ends of the loop.